-Wir stehen bereit presents the work of Zelle Asphaltkultur an unconventional ‘cell’ of graffiti writers.
-The work of the group is somewhere between graffiti and hardcore street-art that obviously aims to provoke the viewer.
-This publication is as high-brow as graffiti gets.
+Wir stehen bereit presents the actions of Zelle Asphaltkultur an unconventional ‘cell’ of graffiti writers.
+The work of the group is somewhere between graffiti and hardcore street art that obviously aims to provoke the viewer.
+This publication is as highbrow as graffiti gets.
 Inside there are six intellectual articles written by graffiti artists through to a cultural critic which are then followed by an interview with ZA.

-Next we come on to the artistic director Fabian Lasarzik who puts the work of ZA into it’s creative and cultural context.
-He highlights the groups political style that incorporates slogans and images of ideological movements in a deliberately vague way.
+Next we come on to the artistic director Fabian Lasarzik who puts the work of Zelle Asphaltkultur into its creative and cultural context.
+He highlights the group’s political style that incorporates slogans and images of ideological movements in a deliberately vague way.
 He states that graffiti is “a kind of synanthrope of and a reflex toward the industrialization or the modern age with all its contradictions.”
-The article ends with a few historical facts about letterforms that almost comes across as an attempt to prove that ZA aren’t a bunch of Nazis.
-This leads on to the cultural critic Lene ter Haar who discusses the publics reaction to the work of ZA.
+The article ends with a few historical facts about blackletter type that almost comes across as an attempt to prove that ZA aren’t a bunch of Nazis.
+Lasarzik recognises that “a great deal of provocation is at play here.”
+Perhaps unintentionally ZA’s choice of slogan in this particular type draws comparisons more generally to graffiti; what does particular writing mean to the reader, and how is the writer then politicised or racialised by that reader?
+This leads on to the cultural critic Lene ter Haar who discusses the publics reaction to the work of Zelle Asphaltkultur.
 She points out the placing of the graffiti and how internet users responded.
 One wrote a poem while another tweeted a picture.

 Besides, radical political graffiti in Germany has a long history that goes back to a time of real and violent political struggle on the streets.
-It seems hypocritical to dismiss it as unrefined when promoting another type of graffiti that also grew out of the “neglected city areas and social issues” of its time as Lasarzik points out.
+It seems hypocritical to dismiss it as unrefined when promoting another type of graffiti that, as Lasarzik points out, also grew out of the “neglected city areas and social issues” of its time.

-From the magazine I get a sense of boredom with the conventions of graffiti and a desire to do something different by ZA.
-They have some original ideas and do some proper hardcore actions.
+From the magazine I get a sense of boredom with the conventions of graffiti and a desire to do something different by the Zelle Asphaltkultur cell.
+They have original ideas and do some proper hardcore actions.
 Overall the journal is an interesting read, nicely produced, and the few photos illustrate the text well too.
-However Wir stehen beret does come across as a bit pretentious at times.
+However Wir stehen bereit does come across as a bit pretentious at times.
 The musings of art critics aren’t my first choice of reading and I found some of the over-complicated language unnecessary and hard to read.
 I don’t mean the odd long word but whole sentences the meaning of which were difficult to understand.